-In interviews, parents said they appreciated using technology, such as assignments on e-mail or websites, to help them to understand an assignment.
-Knowing how and when to reach teachers was important to parents when guestions and concerns arose.
+In interviews, parents said they appreciated using technology, such as online assignments, to help them to understand the assignment.
+Knowing how and when to reach teachers was important to parents when questions and concerns arose.
 The use of an assignment book between home and school was effective in promoting communication between parents and schools if used continuously.
-In addition, parents found it helpful to include homework modifications and accommodations, supplementary supports and assistive technology, as needed, on their child's Individualized Education Program (IEP).
+In addition, parents found it helpful to include homework modifications and accommodations, supplementary supports, and assistive technology, as needed, on their child's Individualized Education Program (IEP).

 Positive relationships between teachers and parents support the homework process.
 Affirming the child's willingness to do homework after a day of academic insecurity takes time and patience.
-Parents have to walk that delicate line of gentle encouragement and support while moving their child toward developing independent study skills.
+Parents must walk that delicate line of gentle encouragement and support while moving their child toward developing independent study skills.
 Remember, ensuring a positive homework experience includes valuing that children also need time to enjoy the non-academic aspects of life.